Rocket47/Rocket47.github.io/_posts/25-05-29-four-post-first-pet-project.markdown

 My next activity is working on a pet-project.

-In this case I have only one goal to start creating my own project.
+In this case, I have only one goal to start creating my own project.
 It sounds like this

 ### "Start doing it!"

-Seriously, I almosty don't do my own project.
+Seriously, I almost don't do my own project.
 Time to fix it!

 I believe that this will help me: